Komputer-P/JavaScript_30/README.md

 # JavaScript_30
-Learning Vanilla JavaScript in javascript30.com
+Learning Vanilla JavaScript in javascript30.com for Deeper Understanding of JavaScript